 Email invitations are emails sent to your saved contacts containing a link to your questionnaire and are fully customizable.
+It's the main way to tell your contacts about the questionnaire you have created.

 One of the most valuable functions of email invitations is the analytics, allowing you to see who has opened and clicked on the invitation.
 To do this, you must include variables with personalized links in your invitation - see section 3 for full details.